 Once the layout container is positioned on your page you can use the Layout mode to position content within the responsive grid.

-This allows you to create and edit responsive websites that rearrange the layout according to device/window size by resizing components interactively.
+This lets you create and edit responsive websites that rearrange the layout according to device/window size by resizing components interactively.
 The user can then see how the content is rendered using the Emulator.

 Although the Layout Container component is available in the classic UI, its full functionality is only available in the touch-enabled UI.